Skip to main content

 • emotional

-• “For me, the primary thing that distinguishes a good game from a bad one is the feeling.
-Do I feel compelled to play it until the end?
-After a certain point, Sudeki made me feel wholesome for almost a full day.”
+• “For me, the primary thing that distinguishes a good game from a bad one is the feeling—do I feel compelled to play it until the end?
+In Sudeki, the almost full day I spent felt just wholesome.”

-• “Because nostalgia is a powerful force, I'm being held hostage by my emotional cortex, which falsely associates the first time I played Sudeki with the positive feelings of childhood.”
+• “Because nostalgia is a hell of a drug, and I'm being held hostage by my emotional cortex, which is falsely associating the first time I played Sudeki with the positive connotation of being a child.”

-• “Its story will prepare you for others of its time, but it's more like a Saturday morning cartoon than a heartfelt epic.”
+• “Its story will prepare you for others of its time, but it's more Saturday morning cartoon than heartfelt epic.”

 • “The dialogues are terrible, the story is boring, and the characters feel completely lifeless.”